MAY 1, 2022

 3. Find out what public transit options are available

 Many cities have excellent light rail systems, which are quick, clean, and affordable, to and from an airport.
 In high traffic times, light rail can be faster than a car, too!
-I’ve taken the Dallas DART light rail straight from DFW Terminal A to Downtown Dallas, and hopped on the classic Muni street cars to get me from my hotel in San Francisco to the expo.
+I’ve taken light rail straight, buses, Ubers, and cabs to get where I need to go!

 4. Pack like a pro

-I’m a HUGE fan of Eagle Creek packing cubes (pictured above).
-I always bring a Pack-it Sport with me to carry my race gear (water-resistant, anti-microbial and anti-odor) and some Specter cubes to carry my regular clothes.
+I’m a HUGE fan of packing cubes.
+I always bring a Pack-it Sport with me to carry my race gear (water-resistant, anti-microbial and anti-odor) and some cubes to carry my regular clothes.
 I’m always able to find everything easily, compress my gear as much as possible giving me extra room in my suitcase, and keep my dirty clothes separate from my clean ones.

 5. Use airport programs to fly through security and customs